States Florida

 Storage and Use of Dried Blood Spots:

 After a newborn has been screened for all conditions, both the blood specimen and the related information will be kept for a specific period of time.
-The Newborn Screening Laboratory must keep records of screening results and follow-up testing for 6 years.
 The blood specimen is kept for six months, then the specimen is destroyed.

 To see a copy of the blood spot card used in Florida, click here.